davidhaohanli/Abnormal-Behaviour-Detection/README.md

 &emsp;&emsp;- Classification Model: SVM, LogisticRegression, KNN
 <br>
 ---
 Please run ./code/Core.py for demo
+Or check the ./results folder for video and images